-The nature of podcasts leads listeners to do less skipping around, and more genuine listening, obviously presenting a terrific environment for direct response advertising, as more engaged listeners are much more likely to act immediately.
+The nature of podcasts leads listeners to do less skipping around and more genuine listening, obviously presenting a terrific environment for direct response advertising, as more engaged listeners are much more likely to act immediately.

 3. Listener Loyalty

-They have listeners that will tune in, attentively, every episode.
-Often times, direct response advertisements will remain the same for multiple episodes, so, even if a listener is not drawn to action the first time they hear an ad, there will be later, repeated chances for them to do so.
+They have listeners who will tune in attentively to every episode.
+Direct-response advertisements often remain the same for multiple episodes, so even if a listener is not drawn to action the first time they hear an ad, they will be later.

-It’s simple on the consumer-side, and gives advertisers a direct link to attribution.
-When consumers act on a direct response ad, there’s a measurable interaction that takes place at the point of purchase – “Use the promo code MediaRadar2018 at checkout,” for example.
+It’s simple on the consumer side and gives advertisers a direct link to attribution.
+When consumers act on a direct response ad, a measurable interaction occurs at the point of purchase – “Use the promo code MediaRadar2023 at checkout,” for example.